hernancerm/bufpin.nvim/README.md

 In both IntelliJ and Neovim, there is no way to keep a list of files which does not get polluted during codebase navigation.
 In IntelliJ, a tab is opened per visited file.
 In Neovim, a buffer is created per visited file.
-In both IntelliJ and Neovim I have to do a periodic janitorial exercise to keep in sight the files I care about, either closing tabs (IntelliJ) or wiping out buffers (Neovim).
+In both IntelliJ and Neovim I have to do a periodic janitorial exercise to keep in sight the files I care about, either closing tabs (IntelliJ) or deleting buffers (Neovim).
 Have you ever noticed this yourself and be bothered by it?

 I want a solution that works uniformly in both IntelliJ and Neovim.